hapax/hapax.github.io/assets/napkin-hacks-appendix.md

 D  = \frac{k_B\mathcal{T}}{6\pi \mu r}.
 $$

-There are various factors of $2$ I am being sloppy about.
+There are various factors of $2$ I am neglecting.
-But given the dimensional analysis-based perspective I'm advocating, we won't lose sleep over them.
+But given the dimensional analysis-based sloppiness I'm advocating in general, we won't lose sleep over them!

 ---